mahmoodTavafoghi/GPU-Accelerated-SIGABA-Solver/README.md

 SIGABA is widely regarded as one of the most secure rotor machines ever deployed.

-Its search space is enormous due to the interaction between
+Its search space is enormous (approximately 10²³ possible configurations), resulting from the interaction between

 - cipher rotors,
 - control rotors,